 THERE IS NO ATTORNEY FEE, UNTIL WE WIN

 For appeals before the federal courts, our goal is to recoup any attorney fees directly from the Social Security Administration.
 These appeals are often necessary if you are turned down at your hearing.
-If we are only able to recoup less than 25% of your back pay, we will ask that you make up the difference out of your back pay.
+If we are only able to recoup less than 25% of your back pay directly from the Social Security Administration, we may ask that you make up the difference.
 However this means at least 75% of your back pay and all of your monthly benefits going forward are still yours to keep.